HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Summary

 As part of the HOTDISK project, we present high-angular-resolution ($\sim0.05^{\prime\prime}$) ALMA Band~6 observations of ten massive protostellar sources, aimed at identifying the ``hot-disk'' chemical pattern in their innermost regions.
 Our main findings are summarized as follows:

 \begin{enumerate}

 \item Vibrationally excited H$_2$O ($5_{5,0}–6_{4,3}$, $v_{2}=1$; $E_u/k = 3462$ K) emission is detected toward 7 out of 10 sources, corresponding to a detection rate of $\sim$70\%.
 In all detected cases, the emission is spatially compact ($\lesssim$100–200 au) and exhibits clear velocity gradients approximately perpendicular to the outflow directions, strongly indicating rotating disk-like structures on $\sim$100 au scales.
-Comparison with Keplerian rotation curves suggests central masses $\gtrsim 10~M{\odot}$, confirming that these systems host forming massive stars.
+Comparison with Keplerian rotation curves suggests 4 out of 7 systems have masses $\gtrsim 10~M{\odot}$, confirming that these systems host forming massive stars.

 \item NaCl and SiS emission is detected toward 5 of the 7 H$_2$O-detected sources.
 These species show kinematics consistent with those of the vibrationally excited H$_2$O emission, reinforcing their association with compact, rotating inner structures.